hiblaphp/hibla/README.md

 Hibla is designed, built, and maintained by **Reymart A. Calicdan**.

-If you have questions, ideas, just want to talk async PHP, or want to be a maintainer, feel free to reach out at [reymart.calicdan06@gmail.com](mailto:reymart.calicdan06@gmail.com).
+If you have questions, ideas, or just want to talk async PHP, feel free to reach out at [reymart.calicdan06@gmail.com](mailto:reymart.calicdan06@gmail.com).

 ---